vladsaniuk/tf-practice/README.md

 5) Fargate profile (serverless)
 6) Karpenter (auto-scaling for Node group)

-It is assumed, that vars cluster_name and env will be passed from the pipeline.
+It is assumed, that vars cluster_name, region and env will be passed from the pipeline.

 Init with backend config file:
 `terraform init -backend-config=backend-dev.hcl`